System Restore: Limitations and complications

 It is not possible to create a permanent restore point.
-All restore points will eventually be deleted after the time specified in the RPLifeInterval registry setting is reached or earlier if allotted disk space is insufficient.
-Even if no user or software triggered restore points are generated, allotted disk space is consumed by automatic restore points.
+All restore points will eventually be deleted after the time specified in the RPLifeInterval registry setting is reached or if allotted disk space is insufficient for newer Restore points.
 Consequently, in systems with little space allocated, if a user does not notice a new problem within a few days, it may be too late to restore to a configuration from before the problem arose.